Slavery in China: Political prisoners

 The Laogai system in China, short for Laodong Gaizao ("Laogai" or "Reeducation Through Labor") was established under the leadership of Mao Zedong, titled “Instructions on Thoroughly Eliminating Hidden Counterrevolutionaries” in the 1950s and continues to function in various forms today.
 It serves as a mechanism for the Chinese Communist Party to suppress dissent and enforce ideological conformity.
 Political prisoners, including those who oppose government policies or practice banned religions, are subjected to forced labor, often without trial or formal charges.
 These individuals endure grueling work conditions, psychological coercion, and physical abuse, all aimed at breaking their resistance and instilling party loyalty.
 Despite official claims of reform, the Laogai system persists under different names, continuing to exploit prisoners for economic gain.
 Products made through this forced labor have been found in international markets, raising concerns about human rights violations and the ethical implications of global trade.

 Ethnic minorities

 Uyghur

 The Chinese Communist Party (CCP) government has been accused of systematically oppressing the Uyghur population in the Xinjiang region.
 Reports from human rights organizations and international media allege that over one million Uyghurs and other Muslim minorities have been detained in so-called 'reeducation camps,' where they are subjected to forced labor, political indoctrination, and harsh surveillance.
 Critics describe these practices as part of a broader campaign of cultural erasure and religious repression, with some experts and governments labeling it a form of modern-day slavery or even genocide.
+In 2026, the Office of the United Nations High Commissioner for Human Rights stated that China's policies toward the Uyghurs contain "coercive elements...so severe that they may amount to forcible transfer and/or enslavement as a crime against humanity."